 Effected means executed, produced, or brought about.
 For example, The dictatorial regime quickly effected changes to the constitution that restricted the freedom of the people.
 On the other hand, affected means impacted.
-It is the past tense of the verb form of affect means to impact.
+It is the past tense of the verb form of affect, which means to impact.
 For example, Carbon di-oxide emissions affected the environment.

 So we can say that "The dictatorial regime quickly effected changes to the constitution that affected the freedom of the people."